Pure pairs. I. Trees and linear anticomplete pairs: Abstract

 \section{Abstract}

-The Erd\H os-Hajnal Conjecture asserts that for every graph $H$ there is a constant $c>0$ such that every graph $G$ that does not contain $H$ as an induced subgraph has a clique or stable set of cardinality at least $|G|^c$.
-In this paper, we prove a conjecture of Liebenau, Pilipczuk, and the last two authors~\cite{cats}, that for every forest $H$ there exists $c>0$, such that every graph $G$ contains either an induced copy of $H$, or a vertex of degree at least $c|G|$, or two disjoint sets of at least $c|G|$ vertices with no edges between them.
-It follows that for every forest $H$ there is $c>0$ so that if $G$ contains neither $H$ nor its complement as an induced subgraph then there is a clique or stable set of cardinality at least $|G|^c$.
+The Erd\H os-Hajnal conjecture asserts that for every graph $H$ there is a constant $c>0$ such that every graph $G$ that does not contain $H$ as an induced subgraph has a clique or stable set of cardinality at least $|G|^c$.
+In this paper, we prove a conjecture of Liebenau and Pilipczuk~\cite{cats}, that for every forest $H$ there exists $c>0$, such that every graph $G$ with $|G|>1$ contains either an induced copy of $H$, or a vertex of degree at least $c|G|$, or two disjoint sets of at least $c|G|$ vertices with no edges between them.
+It follows that for every forest $H$ there exists $c>0$ such that, if $G$ contains neither $H$ nor its complement as an induced subgraph, then there is a clique or stable set of cardinality at least $|G|^c$.